CSIRO-enviro-informatics/drupal-8-installer/README.md

 - REST UI from https://www.drupal.org/project/restui
 - JSON-LD from https://github.com/Islandora-CLAW/jsonld
   - Note: There is unkown bug encountered in uploading a .zip compressed module for JSON-LD.
-If this bug is encountered, extract JSON-LD on your desktop, then compress with .tar.gz, then upload > install.
+If this bug is encountered, extract JSON-LD from the downloaded .zip, then re-compress with .tar.gz, then upload > install.